FAQ

 What if I have specific charities I want to support?

 Many donors either have specific charities that they name or areas of interest in which they have a passion.
 Named Funds that specifically name charities are called tagged funds, and local Community Foundations ensure that funding goes where it is specified each and every year.
-Tagged donations can be very valuable for local organisations because it is money that they can count on receiving every year, without fundraising efforts.
+Tagged donations can be very valuable for local organisations because it is money that they can count on receiving every year, without fundraising efforts, however it's important to consider that tagged funds may not remain so relevant for the long term (for example, if a local organisation ceases to exist sometime in the future).

 Ashburton rural drivers licence